 As I was researching, I compiled a list of 12 things we can teach our children so they don't turn into spoiled brats:

 The most obvious antidote for entitled kids is just to stop giving them so much stuff.
 I like to read my kids a book called "Children Just Like Me" about children all around the world.
 We look at the picture of Edgar from the Philippines and how happy he is with the car he made out of tin cans and old flip-flops.
-And then I look at the countless toy cars strewn carelessly around my sons' bedroom.
+And then we look at the countless toy cars strewn carelessly around my sons' bedroom.

 I'm not suggesting we should move out of our houses and into straw huts, or throw out all our kids' toys.
 But we should be more mindful of how much stuff we buy for ourselves and for our kids.